NAME AND PURPOSE

 Section 4.
 Vice-President.
 The Vice-president shall be a Director of the Partnership and assist the President in the performance of his/her duties and shall assume such other duties as are assigned by the President and approved by the Board.
 In the absence of the President, he/she shall assume the duties of the President and shall preside at meetings of the Members and of the Board.
 In the event that the President shall be unable to serve, he/she shall succeed to the office of the President for the remainder of the president’s term.
 Should the Vice-president decline succession, the Board should elect a successor.
 The Vice-president shall be the chair of the Bylaws Review Committee.
 This Committee will review the appropriateness of the Bylaws on an as needed basis.

 Section 7.
 Board of Directors.
-There shall be three (3) Directors who are nominated from the general membership, with the remainder of the Directors consisting of the Officers.
-Directors shall be General Members who shall serve a two-year term or until their successor is elected.
+There shall be the four (4) Directors, nominated by the Board, who serve as Officers and at minimum, three (3) Directors who are nominated from the general membership.
+General Member Directors shall serve a two-year term, or until their successor is elected, but not to exceed three consecutive terms.

 Section 9.
 Resignation.
 Any officer may resign at any time by giving written notice to the Board, or to the President or Secretary of the Organization.
 Any such resignation shall take effect at the date of receipt of such notice or at any later time specified therein.
 The acceptance of such resignation shall not be necessary to make it effective.